scarlosteixeira/react-weather/weather-app/src/README.md

 },[currentWeatherData]) // update the wind condition and wind direction when the currentWeatherData changes
 ```

-The ForecastWeather component, is responsible for displaying the forecast weather data.
+The ForecastWeather component is responsible for displaying the forecast weather data.
 It also handles the formatting of the forecastWeatherData.list array, to display the data in a more readable way.

 ```TypeScript
 // weekDays array